smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 The SQL Server Database Engine (and other relational database engines) parses the entire query as a single unit and validates its syntax and semantics.
 It then produces **one execution plan for the entire query**, not separate plans for each clause.

-This execution plan represents the most efficient strategy the optimizer can determine for accessing and processing the data, based on factors such as:
+This execution plan represents a low-cost strategy selected by the optimizer from the alternatives it considered.
+The optimizer uses a cost-based search but does not guarantee that it finds the objectively best possible plan.

+It includes such factors such as:

 - Available indexes
 - Table and column statistics